 Principal protection is one of the most important parts of investing.
 Nobody wants to lose their hard-earned money, especially when investing and trying to earn more of it through compounding interest.
+That’s where asset-based investing comes in handy.

 If you are going to protect your principal investment, you need to limit risk.
 There are a few ways investors limit risk.